EOEPCA/deployment-guide/docs/building-blocks/openeo-geotrellis.md

 #### Step 3: Deploy openEO Geotrellis Using Helm

+!!! warning
-> You must wait for the ZooKeeper deployment to be fully running before deploying openEO Geotrellis.
+    You must wait for the ZooKeeper deployment to be fully running before deploying openEO Geotrellis.
 This is because it relies on the webhook.

 Provides an API that simplifies connecting to EO cloud back-ends, running on Apache Spark in a Kubernetes environment.